Expectations about Adoptions

 If you are interested in adopting a dog from Homeward Bound please know that we require all members of the household to come to Homeward Bound and meet the dog.
 This includes your dog, too!

 Homeward Bound is responsible for placing our animals into the most appropriate homes possible.
-This responsibility may result in the denial of an adoption at the discretion of the Adoption Center Coordinator or the Executive Director.
+This responsibility may result in the denial of an adoption at the discretion of the Shelter Manager or the Executive Director.

 236 Boardman Street